yushiyangk/lualatex-template/README.md

 ### LuaLaTeX

-**LuaTeX** is an output engine for Donald Knuth's original TeX software, that natively supports Unicde (UTF-8) input and natively produces PDF output.
+**LuaTeX** is an output engine for Donald Knuth's original TeX software, that natively supports Unicode (UTF-8) input and natively produces PDF output.
 It can be seen as a more modern version of pdfTeX (which also produces PDF output, but did not support Unicode), whereas the original TeX software could only produce Postscript output (and did not support Unicode).

 LuaTeX should not be confused with LaTeX; LaTeX is an extension of the original TeX that provides many built-in commands/macros that make it much more usable than plain TeX. **LuaLaTeX** is a software package that provides the LaTeX extensions while using LuaTeX to produce its final PDF output.